 Back pay is pay received in a tax year(s) for actual or deemed employment in an earlier tax year(s).
 For social security coverage and benefit purposes, all back pay, whether or not under a statute, is wages if it is payment for covered employment.
-Damages for personal injury, interest, penalties, and legal fees included with back pay awards, are not wages.
+Damages for personal injury, interest, penalties, and legal fees included with back pay awards are not wages.
 Report all back pay.
 However, the tax year(s) for which back pay is credited as wages for social security purposes is different if it is awarded under a statute.
+See Back Pay Under a Statute on page 3 for more information.